rniii/eslint-plugin-simple-header/README.md

 (Where 2023 is the current year, if you are from the future)

-See the section below for more info on `templates`.
+See the section below for more info on `templates`, and how to specify multiple header formats.

 If a header is already present when running auto-fix, it will be replaced (note that JSDoc comments are still kept).
 Additionally, the rule will still match the header if it starts with `/*!` instead of `/*`, which in many tools